by Wendy D. Johnson

 A knitter can easily knit their way through this book, and beginning knitters will find projects that increase gradually in difficulty; however, the strength of this book is the insight it provides into the creative process of an incredibly prolific knitter.

 The only complaint about Wendy Knits is that the book has been produced in black and white.
-Color photos would have really enhanced the value of this book and made the projects even more appealing.
+Color photos would have enhanced this book’s value and made the projects even more appealing.